 “I like Teams because it has the ability to have documentation, files, etc. readily available in the channel without having to dig upstream to locate it.
 I can jump on a call with everyone in the chat at a click of a button, chat history is there for any new team members, and it is included with most common MSFT licenses.” -Jonny Vu, Flexmanage

-You’ve probably arrived at the same conclusion we have on the question of which is the best chat app: It depends.
+You’ve probably arrived at the same conclusion we have on the question of which is the best chat and collaboration app: It depends.

 The right option for you will depend on your organization’s structure, budget, and priorities around functionality and tools.
 To figure out which will be best for your team, brainstorm and test both tools via the free versions to get hands-on and see which option makes more sense.